 This article will be updated annually with the latest credentials and wages.
 Current year: 2023.

 Do IT certifications really pay off?
 It depends.

 According to the IT Skills and Certifications Pay Index published by analyst firm Foote Partners LLC, tech certifications continued their three-year plunge in value during the third quarter of 2021 and are now at their lowest point since early 2013.

 However, there are still some IT certifications that employers are willing to pay extra for.

-To ensure that you invest in the training and certifications that offer the highest potential return, here are 12 of the highest paying IT certifications for 2022.
+To ensure that you invest in the training and certifications that offer the highest potential return, here are the highest paying IT certifications for 2023.